cosmostation/cosmosjs/README.md

 ```

 ### Warning
-- If you use a version under 0.8.2, it will be deprecated.
-You need to test 0.9.0+ for protobuf signing.
-You can download it from the branch of `protobuf-test`.
+- If you use a version under 0.9.x, it will be deprecated.
+You can download protobuf version from the branch of `protobuf-test`.

 ## Import